-Mia Giambalvo is a highschool sophomore at Larchmont Charter School.
-She’s been going to school in Koreatown for about 4 years.
+Mia Giambalvo is a high school sophomore at Larchmont Charter School.
+She’s been going to school in Koreatown for about four years.
 She has taken an active role in improving the community.
 She is very involved in her school’s Community Service committee and is a member of the Girls Build LA club which works on different projects to help the neighborhood.
-She has been working as a waitress at the Solheim Lutheran Retirement Home in Eagle Rock during this COVID-19 Pandemic.
+She has been working as a waitress at the Solheim Lutheran Retirement Home in Eagle Rock during this COVID-19 pandemic.
 She volunteered there many times before officially getting a job.
 She hands out meals for the residents and helps out in the kitchen.
-It has proved to be a very meticulous and important job amid the pandemic as most of the residents are at risk.
+It has proved to be a very meticulous and important job during the pandemic as most of the residents are at-risk.

 West Hollywood.
 Living there my whole life has made me a very progressive person.
 I’ve always been surrounded by different cultures.
 I definitely know what it’s like to have a diverse environment around me.
 There’s a really big Orthodox Jewish community in West Hollywood and a lot of white families, but also there’s a bit of every culture.
 I feel like it’s pretty diverse.